|

 How to Compile your own copy:

-We used a free tool, WinHTTrack Website Copier, to download the entire
+We used a free tool called WinHTTrack Website Copier

-for a particular term is done from the folder containing Title 26.
-In
+term is done in the folder containing Title 26.
+In general, here is

 - Download and install the tool WinHTTrack

-Website Copier (open source and free).
+Website Copier (open source & free).
 Be sure to get WinHTTrack

 for Windows.
 They also provide a Linux version.
 Learn to use on a

-small (few pages) website.
+small (a few pages) website.
 Many similar tools are available to download

-a website; find and choose your favorite.
-Practice by downloading
+websites, find and choose your favorite.
+Practice by downloading this

-this website.
-Be sure you begin the download process on the page that
+website.
+Be sure you begin downloading process on the page that you

-you would like for the "home" page.
-For this website, that would be
+would like for the "home" page.
+For this website, that would be http://whatistaxed.com/index.htm

 - Using a "high speed" internet connection, and WinHTTrack Website